 Gosford RSL Masterplan

-The visionary plan which will see the new Clubhouse built on the current front carpark on Central Coast Highway, has been designed to be a significant building marking West Gosford as the “Gateway to Gosford and the central Coast”.
+The visionary plan, which will see the new Clubhouse built on the current carpark adjacent to Central Coast Highway, has been designed to be a significant building marking West Gosford as the “Gateway to Gosford and the Central Coast”.
 It is also a statement of confidence by the Club’s Directors in the future of Gosford and the wider area which the Club serves.

-The final plan will see a ground floor entry, RSL Museum, Reception for both the Club, Galaxy and Ashwood Motel, which the Club owns, as well as offices, cellar and storage areas.
-The 1st floor will comprise of café and dining areas with multiple food offerings catering to families and groups of all sizes, plus lounge, bar and terrace while the 2nd floor will comprise Sports bar, Conference and Events space with capacity for up to 800 people, a ‘rooftop’ Bar & Restaurant and the newly established “Oak Haven Brewing Co.” microbrewery.
+The final plan will see a ground floor entry, RSL Museum, Reception for both the Club and Galaxy Motel, as well as offices, cellar and storage areas.
+The 1st floor will comprise of café and dining areas with multiple food offerings catering to families and groups of all sizes, plus lounge, bar and terrace.
+The 2nd floor will comprise Sports bar, Conference and Events space with capacity for up to 800 people, a ‘rooftop’ Bar & Restaurant and the newly established “Oak Haven Brewing Co.” microbrewery.

 Mr Cooper reported that it has been a complex and thorough process, with 4 years of research, consultation and planning, to get to this point.
 Current projections see construction commencing late in 2020 with completion in 2022.
 Architects for the development are WMK Architects from Sydney with Project Managers APP Corporation (Newcastle).
 Builders are yet to be selected.